La Palma guide: Discover this lesser known Canary Island

 La Palma is a rich and versatile island with so much to offer those after a relaxing break away from the hustle and bustle of more popular Canary Islands.
 Instead of being put off by its lack of tourists and development, embrace it and take advantage of the peace to enjoy everything it has to offer.

-If you fancy visiting La Palma for yourself, you'll find direct flights from London Gatwick with Thomson, as well as all inclusive breaks from First Choice.
+If you fancy visiting La Palma for yourself, you'll find direct flights from London Gatwick with TUI, as well as all inclusive breaks from First Choice.
 You can also visit our travel deals and discounts page for all of our latest offers to help get you to La Palma.

 Get FREE travel offers